ordina-jworks/ordina-jworks.github.io/_posts/2018-10-01-angular-state-management-comparison.md

 To make the comparison easier, the base application is written in such a way that each solution only adds files to a *statemanagement* folder and loads a service and zero or more modules into the **AppModule**.
 No other files (except *package.json*, *package-lock.json* and *logo.png*) are to be changed.
 From an end-user perspective, the application would appear and behave the exact same, no matter which state management solution is used.
-The logo is added to be able to differntiate which solution is running.
+The logo is added to be able to differentiate which solution is running.

 A To Do-application is perfect to demonstrate CRUD.
-A **FakeBackendService** is provided to simulate a RESTful api backend.
+A **FakeBackendService** is provided to simulate a RESTful API backend.
 The idea is to only load the list only once in the application's lifetime and then update the state, without needing to fetch everything from the backend again.
 As such, the **FakeBackendService** logs its calls to the console for monitoring.